vtkach23/Inventory_Management_System/README.md

 ![Exporting CSV](Images/exporting_csv.png)

 ## Conclusion
 This Inventory Management System is an efficient solution for businesses to track and manage products.
 We successfully integrated a real-time product lookup using OpenFoodFacts API and provided a user-friendly interface with core functionalities.
 Challenges included JSON parsing and API integration, which were resolved.
-Future improvements include user authentication, enhanced UI design, and more API integratio
+Future improvements include user authentication, enhanced UI design, and more API integrations.